Lab 9: Cryptography¶

 [ying@serverXY ying\]$ gpg --verify secret1.txt.gpg gpg: Signature made Thu 16 Oct 2003 07:29:37 AM PDT using DSA key ID 1D12E484 gpg: Good signature from "Ying Yang (my test) <ying@serverXY>"

 Create another file secret2.txt with the text “ Hello All” in it.

-Sign the secret2.txt file but this time let the file be ASCII armored.
+Sign the secret2.txt file, but let the file be ASCII armored this time.
 Type:

 An ASCII armored file called “secret2.txt.asc” will be created in your pwd.

 Use the cat command to view the contents of the ASCII armored file created for you above.